How to Not Pay Taxes: 4 Legal Ways to Not Pay US Income Tax

 Should You Keep Your US Citizenship?

-It’s a big move and it’s not for everyone.
-But there are definitely certain cases where it makes sense for an individual to renounce their citizenship to get out from under the crushing burden of the US income tax.
+It’s a huge move and it’s not for everyone, but there are definitely certain cases where it makes sense for an individual to renounce their citizenship to get out from under the crushing burden of US income tax.

 There’s a lot to think about, and mistakes can be costly.
 If you’re planning on renouncing, you need a plan for what happens with your business, your banking, your investments and your taxes when you decide to leave.